 Accessible Wellness Treatment

-Program started on March 17th, 2012 at which time the FES bike was initiated on March 23.
-The primary exercise component consisted of 1 hour of FES bike utilization as well as independent U/E strengthening exercises.
+Program started on March 17th, 2012 at which time the RT300 was initiated on March 23.
+The primary therapy component consisted of 1 hour of RT300 utilization as well as independent U/E strengthening.
 Kristi has regularly and consistently participated in the Accessible Wellness Program and has logged 157 sessions for a total of 124 hours.
-She has cycled 862 miles, burning 245,040 total calories and improving her health in some very significant ways!
+She has completed 862 miles, burning 245,040 total calories and improving her health in some very significant ways!

-Specific progress using the FES cycle for the last year includes:
+Specific progress using the RT300 for the last year includes:

-- 500 % increase in distance cycled since beginning at the wellness center with typical distance per cycling session now typically 7-10 miles for each one hour session
+- 500% increase in distance since beginning at the wellness center with typical distance per session now typically 7-10 miles for each one hour session.

 Benefits include cardiopulmonary conditioning, improved circulation, improved and maintained range of motion, reversal of muscle atrophy and reduction in spasms.
 As stated earlier, she has also experienced some other medical benefits including the elimination of the spasticity medications, no recurrence of pressure sores that were once a significant problem, and improved bone density.